-The date on which the highest state court decided my case was Dec.
-17, 2019.
-A copy of that decision appears at Appendix C. [ ] A timely petition for rehearing was thereafter denied on the following date: N/A, and a copy of the order denying rehearing appears at Appendix \\\\\. [ ] An extension of time to file the petition for a writ of certiorari was granted to and including N/A (date) on N/A (date) in Application No. A N/A. The jurisdiction of this Court is invoked under 28 U. S. C. § 1257(a).
-CONSTITUTIONAL AND STATUTORY PROVISIONS INVOLVED Proposition of Law I: It is reckless disregard for the truth to affirmatively name the owner of property in a search warrant affidavit when, in fact, the owner is unknown.
+The date on which the highest state court decided my case was Jan 21, 2020.
+A copy of that decision appears at Appendix C. [] A timely petition for rehearing was thereafter denied on the following date: N/A, and a copy of the order denying rehearing appears at Appendix N/A. [] An extension of time to file the petition for a writ of certiorari was granted to and including N/A (date) on N/A (date) in Application No. A N/A. The jurisdiction of this Court is invoked under 28 U. S. C. § 1257(a).
+CONSTITUTIONAL AND STATUTORY PROVISIONS INVOLVED Proposition of Law I: It is reckless disregard for the truth to affirmatively name the owner of property in a warrant affidavit when, in fact, the owner is unknown.
 In this case, Sergeant Lally affirmatively stated in his warrant affidavit that a cell phone belonged to Jose Rivera when, in fact, Lally would later testify that he did not know who owned the phone.
 Notwithstanding the Eighth District's attempt to characterize Lally's statement as speculative, Lally named the owner of the phone as a fact.
 As argued below, the police should have known that the phone belonged to Newton.
 However, even if Lally was unaware of the phone's true owner, he should have stated that he was did not know who owned the phone.
 Either way, Lally's sworn statement was false.
-In affirming the lower court on the suppression issue, the Eighth District included as part of its analysis that Sergeant Lally's misstatement was permissible because the naming the phone's owner was "inherently speculative or preliminary."
-Newton (CA 107195) at ¶36.
+Newton argued before the trial court and the appellate court that Franks v.
+Delaware applied.
+The Eighth District overruled his assignment of error and included as part of its analysis that Sergeant Lally's misstatement was permissible because the naming the phone's owner was "inherently speculative or preliminary."
+Newton at ¶36.
 The Eighth District's decision is incorrect in two ways.
 One, it is "reckless disregard for the truth" to affirmatively name the owner of the phone if, in fact, the owner was unknown or if the police knew it belonged to someone else.
 See Franks v.
 Delaware, 438 U.S. 154, 98 S.Ct.
 2674, 57 L.Ed.2d 667 (1978).
 And, two, the Eighth District's decision ignores this Court's holding in State v.
-Castagnola, 145 Ohio St.3d 1, 2015-Ohio-1565, 46 N.E.3d 638; because it allows an affiant to make guesses, or inferences, or speculate and usurp the role of the issuing judge or magistrate.
+Castagnola, 145 Ohio St.3d 1, 2015-Ohio-1565, 46 N.E.3d 638, because it allows an affiant to make guesses, or inferences, or speculate and usurp the role of the issuing judge or magistrate.
 In Franks v.
 Delaware, the United States Supreme Court said: [W]here the defendant makes a substantial preliminary showing that a false statement knowingly and intentionally, or with reckless disregard for the truth, was included by the affiant in the warrant affidavit, and if the allegedly false statement is necessary to the finding of probable cause, the Fourth Amendment requires that a hearing be held at the defendant's request.
 In the event that at that hearing the allegation of perjury or reckless disregard is established by the defendant by a preponderance of the evidence, and, with the affidavit's false material set to one side, the affidavit's remaining content is insufficient to establish probable cause, the search warrant must be voided and the fruits of the search excluded to the same extent as if probable cause was lacking on the face of the affidavit.
 Id. at 155-6.